-chartrain Levee
+Bartrain Leve

 The project is located along the unprotected sections of St. Charles Parish Lake Pontchartrain shoreline.

 Project Description:

 The project's overall objective is to protect northern St. Charles Parish by stabilizing the Lake Pontchartrain shoreline from further erosion, enhancing the shoreline where possible, and restoring the LaBranche Wetlands to provide an integrated system of multiple lines of defense.
 The shoreline protection measures are integrated with interior marsh restoration for a comprehensive restoration strategy for the LaBranche Wetlands.
 Previous efforts have protected approximately 12,000 feet of shoreline.
 There is approximately 20,500 feet of shoreline which is not protected.
 The unprotected shoreline contains two components of approximately 2,000 If.
 (PO-42, West LaBranche Shoreline Protection) and 18,500 lf.
 (PO-43, East LaBranche Shoreline Protection).

-Project Status The unprotected shoreline contains two components; West LaBranche Shoreline Protection and East LaBranche Shoreline Protection.
-West LaBranche Shoreline, PO-42 The project received bids late 2012.
-The project was awarded to Bertucci Contracting Company The pre-construction meeting was held February 21, 2013.
-Construction will begin March 2013 and is set to be completed In June 2013.
-East LaBranche Shoreline, PO-42 We have collected all field data (geotechnical, survey including magnetometer).
-We have also cleared the project site of cultural resources.
-The soils in the area are extremely poor and cannot support heavy weights.
-We have spoken with local sales representatives on different options at protecting the shoreline.
-Currently investigating options for shoreline protection; looking at light weight aggregate as the central core which will be covered with the heavier rock.
-Also investigating the use of articulate concrete mat along the shoreline.
-Anticipate completing the design summer of 2013.
-Project Costs
+Project Status

+The unprotected shoreline contains two components; West LaBranche Shoreline Protection and East LaBranche Shoreline Protection.

+West LaBranche Shoreline, PO-42

+Project completed construction in June 2013.

-The preliminary opinion of probable cost based on the schematic design of the shore-line stabilization and enhancement (shoreline marsh toe armoring and offshore sill/reef with emergent fringe marsh restoration) is approximately \$25 Million.
+East LaBranche Shoreline, PO-43 Project design is complete.
+The CIAP portion of the shoreline will be constructed this year (2014).
+Project Costs The preliminary opinion of probable cost based on the schematic design of the shoreline stabilization and enhancement (shoreline marsh toe armoring and offshore sill/reef with emergent fringe marsh restoration) is approximately \$25 Million.
 Extending the marsh toe protection only to Wetland Watchers Park (PO-42) on the west and the remaining 18,500 feet to the Parish line (PO-43) to the east without enhancement would be approximately \$14 Million.
 Project Design Funding In January 2010, the Pontchartrain Levee District (PLD) Board authorized \$598,301.00 for the design of approximately 20,500 feet of shoreline protection and enhancement.
 Project Construction Funding The Coastal Impact Assistance Program is partially funding these projects.
 In total CIAP has \$4,530,916.99 allocated to these two projects.
-The majority of these funds will be utilized on the West LaBranche Shoreline.
-To fully fund this project an additional 20 million needs to be allocated.
+As mentioned above the West LaBranche project has been constructed.
+The amount of funds remaining for the East LaBranche project is \$1,753,816.
+There currently is approximately 18,000 lf of shoreline which has not been protected and is eroding at a rate of 9 feet per year.
+The CIAP program is funding the East LaBranche Shoreline Protection Project.
+The allocated funds will construct approximately 1,400 ft. of the 18,000 which has not been protected.
+If the remaining shoreline (16,600 feet) cannot be protected in its entirety there is a critical area which needs to be addressed.
+This area includes a thin strip of land which separates Lake Pontchartrain from open water areas inside the LaBranche Wetlands.
+The opinions of probable estimates have been developed and are: Protect the entire shoreline